Call: +1-844-242-3543

 Lien Release, Mechanic Lien & Payoff Tips

 • Once you pay off the loan, the auto lender will mail a lien release with the title to you per state regulations.
-You’ll then have to take the car title along with the lien release to your local DMV and request a lien-free title to be issued.
+You will then have to take the car title along with the lien release to your local DMV and request a lien-free title to be issued.

 • Individuals can file a mechanic lien for non-payment of debts.
 This includes services or a loan.
 In some states, a mechanic’s lien will need to be filed directly in court.